isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-remover-for-cars/index.md

 There is almost no limit to the types of stains the remover can deal with.
 Hence, it can come in handy when you want to clean any other stubborn marks around your home, garage, or workshop.
 It is highly adaptable, meaning it does not only work remarkably well but is also suitable for all types of hard surfaces such as wood, concrete, metal, glass, fiberglass, brick, hand tools, grout, and almost all locomotive surfaces.

+Pros:
-Pros: - Water-based and environment friendly - Efficient and Quick - It dries fast and can be safely used for any washable, colorfast materials, including cotton, synthetics, and cotton blends. - It gets rid of any severe effects that the average household cleaners are unable to.
+- Water-based and environment friendly
+- Efficient and Quick
+- It dries fast and can be safely used for any washable, colorfast materials, including cotton, synthetics, and cotton blends.
+- It gets rid of any severe effects that the average household cleaners are unable to.

+Cons:
-Cons: - It has a pungent smell.
+- It has a pungent smell.

-> See Also: > Automotive Paint for the Money

 ###  [4.
 Dumond Smart Strip Advanced Paint Remover](https://www.amazon.com/dp/B001F0KO2S/?tag=p-policy-20)